 Families experiencing homelessness or at risk of experiencing homelessness contact the Coordinated Point of Access/Homeless Hotline (CPOA/HH).
-CPOA/HH has specialists available 24 hours a day, 7 days a week to conduct a preliminary triage and assessment and explore diversion possibilities via standardized diversion assessment.
+CPOA/HH has specialists available 24 hours a day, 7 days a week to conduct a preliminary triage and Crisis Needs Assessment and explore diversion possibilities via standardized diversion assessment.